marziosala/marziosala.github.io/_posts/2021-08-01-normal-distribution.md

 We can also plot the reconstructed function over a few points in the $[-1, 1] \times [-1, 1]$ square of the picture above.
-We do this on a 10 by 10 grid, showing the result of the decoder for several values of $z_1$ and $z_2$ in the square region.
-In the zone that was not well covered in the trainig phase we expect poor results, and indeed the results aren't very meaningful there; otherise we can see our distributions changing with the two parameters.
+We do this on a 10 by 10 grid, showing the result of the decoder for several values of $Z_1$ and $Z_2$ in the square region.
+In the zone that was not well covered in the trainig phase we expect poor results, and indeed the results aren't very meaningful there; otherwise we can see the shape of $\hat{X}$ changing with the two parameters as we would expect from a normal distribution.

 ```python